cchitsiang/awesome-stars/topics.md

 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
 - [opensumi/core](https://github.com/opensumi/core) - 🚀  A framework helps you quickly build Cloud or Desktop IDE products.
-- [purocean/yn](https://github.com/purocean/yn) - A Hackable Markdown Editor for Programmers.
-Version control, AI completion, mind map, documents encryption, code snippet running, integrated terminal, chart embedding, HTML applets, Reveal.js, plug-in
+- [purocean/yn](https://github.com/purocean/yn) - A highly extensible Markdown editor.
+Version control, AI completion, mind map, documents encryption, code snippet running, integrated terminal, chart embedding, HTML applets, Reveal.js, plug-in, and m
 - [ciderapp/Cider](https://github.com/ciderapp/Cider) - A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀
 - [thanhlmm/refi-app](https://github.com/thanhlmm/refi-app) - A tool to make interacting with Firestore less painful
 - [dblens/app](https://github.com/dblens/app) - Database explorer for Mac, Windows & Linux